leean231/Django-CV-Generator/README.md

 # Django-CV-Generator

-Learn Django with this project!
  Users can sign in, fill a form for CV details, and get a dynamically generated CV.

 ## Features: